MiguelCastillo/scenic/README.md

 Scene graph renderer.
 Early work in progress.

-Scenic uses a configuraton first approach where you define the hierarcy of nodes in your scene.
-You are also welcome to manually put together the nodes in a scene yourself if that's what you prefer.
+Scenic uses a configuraton first approach to define a scene.

 You can take at this sample scene rendering skinned animation in scenic editor, which is an application that renders a scene.
 [Scenic Editor](https://scenic-editor.herokuapp.com/editor/index.html)